Sydney Academy’s elite Sports Science Unit is a great place to enhance student learning and reinforce PDHPE HSC curriculum theory with practice.

 Delivered by expert Sports Analysts, the Sports Science Education program gives students access to sophisticated equipment and facilities not normally available to schools.
 The program, split into seven distinct modules, has been developed around the PDHPE Stage 6 syllabus and serves as an introduction to these subjects as well as a complement to in-class learning.

 Modules cover the following areas of the PDHPE HSC syllabus:

 Why book a Sports Science Education program?

-The Sports Science Unit is a fully functioning facility that is regularly used by elite athletes and high profile sporting clubs, including the Manly-Warringah Sea Eagles, Olympic Men’s and Women’s Rugby 7s and NSWIS Winter Sports.
+The Sports Science Unit is a fully functioning facility that is regularly used by elite athletes and high profile sporting clubs, including the Manly-Warringah Sea Eagles and NSWIS.
+We are also a recognised Olympic Training Centre.

 Modules are delivered by experienced, highly-trained Sports Analysts:

 - Accredited with professional sporting and fitness associations including ESSA, ASCA, AWF and Fitness Australia

 - Specialists in physiology and strength and conditioning training

 - Experienced educators of high school students, elite athletes and coaches.

 The Sports Science Unit contains specialist facilities and equipment, giving students a chance to experience a range of tests used to assess athletic performance such as: